FleekHQ/space-services/README.md

 - `space-ipfs-host-${env}` - Public or Private address of IPFS node (used for uploading avatar image)
 - `space-ipfs-sg` - AWS Security Group which is allowed to access IPFS node
 - `space-ipfs-subnet` - AWS Private Subnet ID where IPFS node is deployed
+- `space-api-edge-certificate-arn` - Edge Certificate ARN (used to configure custom domains for Edge API Gateways)
+- `space-api-certificate-arn` - Regional Certificate ARN (used to configure custom domains for WebSocket API Gateways)
 - `org-arn` (This is only the ID provided by AWS to find resources by their ARN.
 Generally a 12-digit integer)
 - `vault-salt-secret-${env}` (Random string used for vault salt)